Teaching Observation Fellows

-- During the fall semester, conducting a number of teaching observations and consultations in partnership with peers in the TOF program.
+- Conducting a number of teaching observations and consultations in partnership with peers in the TOF program.
 These observations entail planning and reflection protocols, which TOF execute collaboratively with guidance from the Teaching Center.
 Activities include peer teaching observations, microteaching sessions, and consultations on syllabi, assignments, and lesson plans.

-- During the spring semester, in addition to the above activities, partnering with CTL Teaching Consultants to conduct structured teaching observations requested by instructors at Columbia.
+- Partnering with graduate students trained as CTL Teaching Consultants to conduct structured teaching observations requested by instructors at Columbia.

 - Observing at least one faculty member teaching in a different discipline, with follow-on written reflection.

 Skills cultivated by the TOF program include the following:

 - Hands-on exploration of formative assessment tools and approaches.